dgaydukov/cert-aws/sa/README.md

 + create elb with eks with several apps deployed there, and use elb path routing to route to eks nodeport.
 So we have single elb and multiple microservices in eks and all works (internal paths not exposed by elb, and can be accessed only inside eks cluster)
 + ecs + elb with dynamic port mapping
 * try glacier select to csv archive
-* add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)
 * create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add auto scaling to dynamoDb)
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
 * create custom vpn server in ec2 and try to connect to it (do both use oepnvpn server ami and any ami (OpenVPN Access Server from marketplace which is free tier, in this case you should configure it through browser admin panel) + manually configure openvpn server)